conda/conda/docs/source/dev-guide/deep-dive-context.md

 3. Values set by the corresponding command line arguments, if any.
 4. Values defined by their corresponding `CONDA_*` environment variables, if present.

-The mechanism implementing this behavior is an elaborate beast with several types of objects involved.
+The mechanism implementing this behavior is an elaborate object with several types of objects involved.

-## Anatomy of the `Context`class
+## Anatomy of the `Context` class

-`conda.base.context.Context` is an app-specific subclass of the application-agnostic `conda.common.configuration.Configuration` class.
+`conda.base.context.Context` is an conda-specific subclass of the application-agnostic `conda.common.configuration.Configuration` class.
 This class implements the precedence order for the instantiation of each defined attribute, as well as the overall validation logic and help message reporting.
 But that's it, it's merely a storage of `ParameterLoader` objects which, in